 The Best Cafes in Austin Have Tea, Tacos, Booze, and Oh Yeah, Coffee

 While every Austinite has their favorite spot, it’s safe to say that this list highlights some of the best cafes in Austin.
 From eclectic and vibrant spots serving alcohol alongside coffee, to low-key spots dedicated solely to the craft of roasting, there’s a little something for everyone.
+Plus, many of these spots are great for people-watching and a late-night pick-me-up.
 The only question that remains is, where will you get your next cup?